auth-global/self-documenting-cryptography/design-documents/g3p.md

   )
 ```

 This function can be implemented with constant memory consumption,  because the output of HKDF and the input of HMAC are both streamable.
 However, WebCrypto doesn't support streaming operations, so a WebCrypto-based implementation will briefly use eight or sixteen kilobytes of memory to construct the intermediate message before it is hashed into the final result.
 Increasing the number of rounds only increases the amount of memory needed.
-Also, specifying more than 255 rounds technically violates the specification of HKDF and NIST 800-108r1, and probably can't be guaranteed to work with webcrypto implementations anyway.
+Also, specifying more than 255 rounds technically violates the specification of HKDF and NIST 800-108r1, and probably can't be guaranteed to work with WebCrypto implementations anyway.

 Also it's important to point out that this call to HKDF only achieves 1x repetition of the seguid, so overall, TAGGED-HMAC-HKDF achieves 2x repetition of the seguid.
 We've achieved 256x repetition of the domain tag, but at the unnecessary cost of giving up most of the repetitions of the seguid.

 While one would hope that an implementation of the WebCrypto API would provide a time-efficient implementation of HKDF, it's not guaranteed either.
-While TAGGED-HMAC-HKDF is likely a perfectly secure cryptographic hash function that somewhat meets some of our goals, it seems interesting mostly as an academic curiousity that helped inspire PHKDF, and might help justify PHKDF.
+While TAGGED-HMAC-HKDF is likely a perfectly secure cryptographic hash function that somewhat meets some of our goals, it seems interesting mostly as an academic curiosity that helped inspire PHKDF, and might help justify PHKDF.

 Alternatively, we can lift the domain tag into the iterated hash construction of PBKDF2 by instantiating it with a nonstandard pseudorandom function (PRF).
 In our case, a HMAC function suffixed with our domain tag is very likely a suitable PRF for PBKDF2, and achieves repetition of a plaintext tag without technically stepping outside of PBKDF2.
 Thus PBKDF2-TAGGED-HMAC would repeat both the seguid and the domain tag, but would also omit the counter that HKDF and PHKDF include.